cambridge-cares/TheWorldAvatar/web/twa-vis-platform/uploads/optional-pages/landing-page.md

 Climate change is a systemic challenge, and it demands a systems-based solution.
 CReDo shows the benefits of this joined up approach and how better information and coordination enables providers to identify better solutions.
 Collaboration through connected digital twins is key to tackling climate change.

 CReDo provides an important template to build on.
 There is huge potential to adapt it to other challenges, such as climate mitigation and net zero.
-The end goal is building an ecosystem of connected digital twin
+The end goal is building an ecosystem of connected digital twin.

+## Where to start?

+The CReDo platform offers a number of ways to visualise and analyse the interconnected infrastructure networks and their corresponding failure cascades under extreme weather scenarios.
+The buttons below can be used to view the most commonly used visualisation methods: the geospatial map of assets, and the analytics dashboard.

+Additionally, a number of associated pages with more information about the CReDo project, how it was created, who was involved, and where it's going next, can be found to the right of the page.